aarondendekker/intro-programming-bfx-workshop-fall2026/README.md

 ├── README.md      # this page
 ├── install.md     # R and RStudio setup guide
-├── images/        # screenshots used in the setup guide ├── data/          # example datasets used in the sessions ├── session1/
+├── images/        # screenshots used in the setup guide ├── data/          # example datasets used in the sessions (coming soon) ├── session1/      #
-├── session2/
+├── session2/      #
-└── session3/
+└── session3/      #
 ```

 The example data in this repository is a synthetically generated dataset designed to mimic the characteristics of human clinical data.
 It contains no real patient information and is intended solely for educational and benchmarking purposes.. **Please do not upload patient data or unpublished data to this repository.**